 Applicants are required to obtain physician shadowing experience and direct patient care exposure to better inform their decision for a career in medicine.

-OBSERVATION: The student must be able to observe demonstrations and experiments in the basic sciences, including but not limited to physiologic and pharmacologic demonstrations in animals, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
+OBSERVATION: The student must be able to observe demonstrations and experiments in the basic sciences, including but not limited to high-fidelity simulations, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
 A student must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of the senses of vision, touch, hearing, and somatic sensation.
 It is enhanced by the functional use of the sense of smell.

 COMMUNICATION: A student must be able to speak, to hear, and to observe patients in order to elicit information; describe changes in mood, activity, and posture; and perceive nonverbal communications.
 A student must be able to communicate effectively and sensitively with patients, colleagues, and other personnel.
 Communication includes not only speech but also reading and writing.
 The student must be able to communicate effectively and efficiently in oral and written form with all members of the health care team.

 INTELLECTUAL-CONCEPTUAL INTEGRATIVE AND QUANTITATIVE ABILITIES: These abilities include measurement, calculation, reasoning, analysis, and synthesis.
-Problem solving, the critical skill demanded of physicians, requires all of these intellectual abilities.
-In addition, the candidate should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.
+Problem-solving, the critical skill demanded of physicians, requires all of these intellectual abilities.
+In addition, the student must be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.